Loss Prevention Degree and Certificate Program Options

-Two primary certifications are available for the risk manager in insurance.
-The most prominent one is the Professional Risk Manager (PRM) designation from PRMIA.
+The most prominent certification in insurance risk management is the Professional Risk Manager (PRM) designation from PRMIA.
 Four exams must be passed to earn this designation.
 The exams may be taken singly over a period of two years if necessary.
 PRMIA offers online, in-house and classroom training programs, as well as webinars.

 The Global Association of Risk Professionals (GARP) offers the Financial Risk Manager (FRM) certification.
 The two FRM exams cover nine major topics in risk analysis.
 Study materials and practice exams are available, as is a list of available courses to aid in preparation for the exams.
 These are located around the world; some are online.
 GARP has a Continuing Professional Education (CPE) program that offers a total of 40 CPE units.
 Other training is also available.